 LIGHT-DUTY FLEXIBLE PAVEMENT

-Pavement Materials Minimum Thickness (Inches)
+Pavement Materials Minimum Thickness (Inches

 Favement Materials Parking Stalls Drives

 Asphaltic Concrete Wearing Course 21⁄2 31⁄2

-Compacted Crushed Limestone or Crushed Concrete Base 10 12
+Compacted Crushed Limestone Base 10 12

 Geotextile Fabric Separator YES YES

-Adequately Stripped & Proofrolled Subgrade, Compacted Structural Fill or Cement Stabilized Subgrade Soils
+Adequately Stripped & Proofrolled Subgrade or Compacted Structural Fill

-^{}Note: If the pavement supporting soils are treated with cement the fabric separator may be omitted.
+Note: If the pavement supporting soils are treated with cement the fabric separator may be omitted.

-The compacted crushed limestone or crushed concrete base for light-duty flexible pavements may be replaced with a cement stabilized base course.
+The compacted crushed limestone base for light-duty flexible pavements may be replaced with a cement stabilized base course.
 The thickness of the soil-cement layer and percentage of cement will vary depending on grading plans and the type of material to be stabilized.
 However, it is estimated that a soil-cement layer approximately 12 inches in thickness stabilized with approximately 8 percent cement by volume should be sufficient.
 The actual amount of cement should be determined in the field at the time of construction based on the type of soil to be stabilized.

 LIGHT-DUTY RIGID PAVEMENT

-Pavement Materials Minimum Thickness (Inches)
+Devenuent Motoriala Minimum Thickness (Inches)

-Pavement materials Parking Stalls Drives
+Pavement Materials Parking Stalls Drives

 Portland Cement Concrete 5 6

 Compacted Granular Base 4 4

 Adequately Stripped & Proofrolled Subgrade or Compacted Structural Fill

-The compacted granular base for light-duty rigid pavements should consist of crushed limestone or crushed concrete meeting LSSRB, Section 1003.03b or 1003.03c, or relatively clean sands with less than 15 percent fines (material passing a number 200 sieve).
+The compacted granular base for light-duty rigid pavements should consist of crushed limestone or crushed concrete meeting the 2016 Edition of the Louisiana Standard Specifications for Roads and Bridges (LSSRB) Section 1003.03.01 or 1003.03.02, or relatively clean sands with less than 15 percent fines (material passing a number 200 sieve).
 Granular base for rigid pavements should be compacted to at least 98 percent of the maximum dry density as determined by ASTM D-698 at moisture contents within 2 percent of optimum.